Turning and turning in the widening gyre

 - Kevin Smith wrote a Batman series entitled The Widening Gyre.

-- A deleted scene from Nixon has CIA Director Richard Helms quote the first stanza to Nixon during a heated passive-aggressive standoff in the former's office, after musing about death.
+- A deleted scene from Nixon has CIA Director Richard Helms quote the first stanza and final lines to Nixon during a heated passive-aggressive standoff in the former's office, after musing about death.